Hereford campsites

 Clifford, Hereford, Herefordshire (15.6 miles)

-Camping by the River Wye with a canoe/sup launch, a working farm ten minutes from the Brecon Beacons National Park.
+Campsite by the River Wye with wild swimming and a canoe/SUP launch.
+Just 10 minutes from the Brecon Beacons.

 Hereford, Herefordshire (0.4 miles)